 Requirements: Qualified candidates will have a High School Diploma and two years experience working with children who have emotional and behavior problems.

-Summary of Position: Program Nurse will be responsible for both routine and emergency medical services in Intensive Residential Program.
+Summary of Position: Registered Nurse will be responsible for both routine and emergency medical services in Intensive Residential Program.
 Committed to child centered, family focused culturally competent care and strength based treatment.

-Requirements: Qualified candidates will have a RN with current Massachusetts license and MAP trained.
-Nursing experience working in a mental health, pediatrics or related setting.
+Requirements: Qualified candidates will have a RN with current Massachusetts license and Medical Administrative Program (MAP) training.
+Nursing experience working in a mental health, pediatrics, or related setting.

 Summary of Position: Provide a variety of clinical services, including individual, group, family, sibling, and duo therapy.
 Provide clinical consultation to direct care and educational staff.
 Responsible for ongoing assessment, treatment planning, implementation of interventions, case management, development of all treatment documents within specified timeframes and discharge planning.
 Ability to be flexible, work collaboratively as part of a multidisciplinary team, and the ability to respond to crisis as needed.
 Must be committed to child centered, family focused, culturally competent care using Walker supported Evidence Based Practices.

 Requirements: Qualified candidates will have a Master’s degree in a relevant discipline such as: Psychology, Counseling Psychology or Social Work.
-Experience in therapeutic treatment with latency aged children and their families, proficiency in use of computer systems for clinical information management, excellent oral and written communication skills,
+Experience in therapeutic treatment with latency aged children and their families, proficiency in use of computer systems for clinical information management, and excellent verbal and written communication skills.

-Summary of Position: Child Care Workers act as a member of a multidisciplinary treatment team in a residential and school program for children with severe emotional and behavioral difficulties.
+Summary of Position: Residential Counselors are members of a multidisciplinary treatment team in a residential and school program for children with severe emotional and behavioral difficulties.
 Focus on social, recreational, and behavioral needs of children.
 Child Care Workers ensure that the physical and emotional needs of children are being met on a daily basis.
-Committed to child centered, family focused culturally competent care and strength based treatment.
+Committed to child-centered, family-focused, culturally competent care and strength-based treatment.
 Must have valid U.S. driver’s license and ability to transport children into the community.
 Positions available at a variety of professional levels; Shifts available evenings and weekends.
 Compensation is commensurate with related experience and education.

 Requirements: Relevant experience or Associate’s Degree; Bachelor’s Degree in related field, preferred.
 Must be committed to family driven and culturally competent care and strength based treatment.
 Excellent written and verbal communication skills.